front-end-intermediate/session-1/readme.md

 We will replace the existing nav labels with items from an array using a `for loop`.

-Examine and link to the provided JS file in index.html:
+Examine the provided JS files.
+Note that they are added in index.html:

 ```html
 <script src="js/navitems.js"></script>